Proposed Four-Plex in the Henry Farm Under review.

 Multiplex Housing – City of Toronto

-The HFCIA is keeping an eye on the application for a building permit, which can be found on this city site.
+The HFCIA is keeping an eye on the application for a building permit.